dev4hk/java-my-own-MVC-framework/README.md

 ## Features

-- Implemented using Front Controller Pattern like in Spring Web MVC Framework, where Dispatcher Servlet is the first and only point of contact in the backend side as a request handler
+- Implemented using Front Controller Pattern as Spring Web MVC Framework does, where Dispatcher Servlet is the first and only point of contact in the backend side when a request is received from the client side
 - Handles requests from client and send views (JSP) as response

 ## Flow